Lord Mayor's Young and Emerging Artists Fellowships

 - Category B - Sister Cities Network: For the completion of training and professional development programs that support creative development in at least one of Brisbane's nine sister cities.

 Funding round dates

-Applications for this program are now open and will close on Monday 9 December.
+Applications for this program are now closed.
+This program will return in 2021-22.

 An applicant should:

 - be an individual artist or arts worker aged between 17 and 30

 - reside in the Brisbane Local Government Area (LGA)